download

 fotor_2023-6-1_11_32_59.jpeg

 One year ago Michael Schumacher was celebrating.
 At Hockenheim he had arrived as World Champion, acclaimed by his public, crowned by Formula 1, entered in the Guinness Book of All Records.
 Something has changed since then.
-The leader is still him, but on Sunday 3 August 2003 he will have to defend a trifle seven points lead over Kimi Raikkonen.
+The leader is still him, but on Sunday, August 3, 2003 he will have to defend a seven-point lead over Kimi Raikkonen.

-Tuesday 29 July 2003, at Fiorano, Luca Badoer tests the three F2003-GAs that Ferrari will have at its disposal from Friday's pre-qualifying sessions.
-The German Grand Prix is the twelfth of the sixteen rounds of the season, crucial to understand the state of form of the protagonists.
+Tuesday, July 29, 2003, at Fiorano, Luca Badoer tests the three F2003-GAs that Ferrari will have at its disposal from Friday's pre-qualifying sessions.
+The German Grand Prix is the twelfth of the sixteen races of the season, crucial to understand the state of form of the protagonists.
 With testing banned until September, work is being done on the data collected in the first half of July.
-The Williams-Bmw dominated for three races, at Silverstone a super Ferrari was seen again.
+Williams-Bmw dominated for three races, but at Silverstone a super Ferrari was seen again.
 The McLaren-Mercedes are suffering, but it is still Kimi Raikkonen in second place, while Juan Pablo Montoya follows with a 14-point delay and Ralf Schumacher with 16 points.
 Many are racing at home: in addition to the Schumacher brothers, Sauber-Petronas drivers Nick Heidfeld and Heinz-Harald Frentzen, then BMW and Mercedes.
 What's new: Justin Wilson will replace Antonio Pizzonia at the wheel of the Jaguar and in his place in the Minardi will debut the Dane Nicolas Kiesa.
 The tyre question is always topical: in England Bridgestone is back in the lead, now Michelin's reaction is expected.
 For a year now Hockenheim is no longer the temple of speed and the constructors are turning to medium-soft compounds.
-Die Michael Schumacher:
+Michael Schumacher says:

 As usual, despite his lack of racing commitments, the driver from Kerpen did not rest in the last few days.
 During the weekend he had fun with his new Ferrari, the Enzo, and other racing cars.

 "My wife Corinna, Jean Todt, his son and I went to a mutual friend's birthday party, where we found a race track and two small go-kart tracks.
 It was great fun.
-Corinna also won a race".
+Corinna won a race too".

-"I care a lot about this match because the entire proceeds will go to Unesco.
+"I care a lot about this match because the entire earnings will go to Unesco.
 The match of the heart has been my prelude to Hockenheim for years".

-Precisely on Wednesday 30 July 2003, with this full-page headline, the Bild - a few days before the German Grand Prix - returned to the episode of the Irishman who had held everyone in suspense at Silverstone after he had run onto the track against the grain a few metres from the Formula 1 racing cars:
+Precisely on Wednesday, July 30, 2003, with this full-page headline, the Bild - a few days before the German Grand Prix - talks about the episode of the Irishman who had held everyone in suspense at Silverstone after he had run onto the track a few metres away from the Formula 1 racing cars:

 "Alarm at Hockenheim, who protects Schumacher from these madmen?"